 Generate professional offer letters in seconds.
 Fill in the details, select benefits, and download a ready-to-send offer letter template.

 An offer letter is the formal document that bridges a verbal offer and the start of employment.
 It sets out the essential terms — job title, compensation, start date, and any conditions — in writing so both parties are aligned before day one.
 A well-crafted offer letter does more than just communicate terms: it reinforces the candidate's decision to accept, reflects your company's professionalism, and reduces the risk of misunderstandings or last-minute renegotiation.
 A poorly written or delayed offer letter, on the other hand, gives candidates cold feet and time to consider competing offers.
-This free generator helps you create a clean, complete offer letter in minutes.
+Use the free offer letter creator above to build one online in a couple of minutes, or follow the step-by-step below and write it yourself.

 At minimum, every offer letter should cover these elements: